Our Vision and How We Live Up To It

 PlanAdapt’s mission is to “work with and for people that struggle with the impacts of climate change and climate injustice, particularly in the Global South”.

 We aim to achieve this by bringing together people, who are passionate and knowledgeable about innovative and effective ways to address future climate problems (i.e. increased impacts by hurricanes, droughts, floods, sea-level rise etc.) and who are keen to learn, share and collaborate.
 We provide interactive formats that allow our collaborators and fellows to collectively (a) pursue work opportunities, (b) develop new, innovative, equitable and just approaches to climate risk management and nature-based solutions and (c) learn and exchange in order to spread the ‘word’ and the ‘knowledge’ about possible solutions.
 The ambition is international in scope and focuses on the ‘how’ we operate apart from the ‘what’ we do (see our expertise and our projects).

 Who We Are?

-- Passionate professionals in our Coordination Hub that lay the groundwork to shape the formats that others use;
+- passionate movers and shapers in our Coordination Hub that lay the groundwork to shape the formats that others use;

-- Professionals that work as project staff in our projects and initiatives advancing (a) action-oriented research; (b) effective advisory services; (c) impactful capacity development, learning and training and (d) knowledge brokering to walk the ‘last mile’ of knowledge-based services; and
+- professionals that work as project staff in our transdisciplinary projects and initiatives advancing (a) action-oriented research; (b) effective advisory services; (c) impactful capacity development, learning and training and (d) knowledge brokering to walk the ‘last mile’ of knowledge-based services; and

 - a global network of like-minded researchers, experts and advisors.